gvwilson/thirdbit/src/fiction/iffy/index.md

 "It ain't all that."
 He hesitated.
-"An' some o' the work is for the Aussies.
+"Some o' the work is for the Aussies.
-Some o' their ships 'n' all been tore up.
+Their ships 'n' all come in sometimes all tore up.
-They don't ever tell us how,
-but anyone who won't help fix 'em up ain't allowed dockside."
+Anyone who won't help fix 'em up ain't allowed dockside."

 It was Iffy's turn to shrug.
 "Ain't nothin' to me, if that's what you're wonderin'.